 Many customers might not even need to reach out to get their questions answered because SmileDirectClub has compiled a ton of useful information on their website.
 Between their FAQ page and their blog, chances are you can find an answer to your question without calling or emailing customer support.

 Let’s say you are approved for treatment and get started on a treatment plan, but change your mind right away.
 Cancel your treatment in the first 30 days for any reason and you’ll receive a full refund (excluding your impression kit).
-Additionally, assuming you follow all the steps they prescribe (checking in online every 90 days, for example), but aren’t happy with the final results, SmileDirectClub dentists will generally work with you to extend your treatment with more aligner trays free of charge.
+After that, they offer prorated refunds for any unused and unopened aligners.
+Additionally, assuming you follow all the steps they prescribe (checking in online every 90 days, for example), but your results don’t match your treatment preview, SmileDirectClub will work with you to extend your treatment with more aligner trays free of charge.

 What are SmileDirectClub Customers Saying?